 Fitness

-The 540 Rule acknowledges that a Soldier who can score in the top tier of the ACFT is, by definition, physical ready for combat.
-The Army has determined that a total score of 540, combined with a minimum of 80 points in every event, is a more accurate indicator of a Soldier's health and capability than a circumference measurement.
+The 465 Rule acknowledges that a Soldier who can score in the top tier of the ACFT is, by definition, physical ready for combat.
+The Army has determined that a total score of 465, combined with a minimum of 80 points in every event (on standard events), is a more accurate indicator of a Soldier's health and capability than a circumference measurement.
 To determine your own status, you can use an army height and weight standards calculator to see where you stand academically before the record test.

 Technical Requirements for the Exemption